Home | List of Moves |

 Use a Secret

-When you use secret knowledge in your social interactions, describe how you use the secret without revealing it, then roll with advantage.
+When you use secret knowledge in your social interactions, describe how you use the secret without revealing it, then roll with advantage (or cancel disadvantage).
 But if any of the dice show 1 or 2, then you Reveal a Secret.

 Miabella knows the pirate Donatella has a secret forbidden love named Arvel.
 The player opts to use this knowledge to influence Donatella, implying that certain members of the elite, including Arvel, would appreciate uncovering this essential part of the city’s history.